peakphp/framework/src/Bedrock/README.md

 This package help you to create:
  - HTTP Application compatible PSR-7, PSR-11 and PSR-15.
- - CLI application compatible PSR-11 (with symfony/console).
+ - CLI application compatible PSR-11 (requires symfony/console and symfony/process).

 ### Installation